tosdr/tosback-versions/Grammarly/Privacy Policy.md

 Contact us

 You may contact us with any questions relating to this Privacy Policy by submitting a help desk request here or by contacting us at privacy@grammarly.com.

+For the purposes of this Policy, when we say “Grammarly,” “we,” or “us,” we mean Grammarly, Inc., 548 Market Street, #35410 San Francisco, CA 94104, USA.

 ProductPlansGrammarly PremiumGrammarly BusinessGrammarly @eduGrammarly Desktop AppsThe Grammarly KeyboardGrammarly for MS OfficeCompanyAboutCareers &.
 CultureBlogTech BlogPressAffiliatesContact UsFeaturesProduct Feature NewsTone DetectorGrammar CheckerPlagiarism CheckerSupportHelp CenterPrivacy PolicyTerms of ServiceCA Privacy NoticeSecurityCommunityFacebookInstagramTwitterLinkedIn2020 © Grammarly Inc.